saturnflyer/dotfiles/README.md

 Install homebrew-bundle by running `brew tap Homebrew/bundle`

-Be sure to create a file called `.gitconfig.custom` with your special git configuration.
+Be sure to create a file called `.gitconfig` in your $HOME directory and include the configuration from this project by adding the following:

-For example, here's mine:

 ```
+[include]
+    path = .gitconfig.inherited
 [user]
-  name = 'Jim Gay'
+  name = 'Your Name'
   email = email@example.com
 ```